 But in China, it’s quite the opposite: white is the symbol of death and mourning.
 Black is the color for young boys.

-When you factor gender into the equation, it gets even more complex…
+Even when you factor something as arbitrary as gender into the equation, it gets more complex…

 In a study by Joe Hallock, men and women were found to favor different colors as follows: